ElSicarius/fbParse/README.md

 Parse the info given by facebook's download private data fuynctionnality

+create graph of the most used convs

+customise the time range by tweaking the "YEAR" value

 # Install

 Download all the infos of your messenger convs